 One project must be glazed, but until the charcoal is set, I can’t continue working on it, otherwise, the charcoal will smudge into the fresh coat of glaze.
 It sits drying on newspaper.

 Many sheets of watercolour paper are prepped with a base coat or with collage so my art room is in just a teensy bit of a mess right now.
-And that folks, is an understatement!
+O.K. so that is an understatement!

 Some time ago, I bought a brand of acrylic paint that I absolutely detest.
 Is that a good reason to use red?